DarkSnake-Kobra/passgen/README.md

 # FAQ
-Thi s is a simple js port with an html interface.
+This is a simple js port with an html interface.
+Shortly I'll be doing an overhaul of the html pages.